Muhammad Sayyid Tantawi: Female imams

-Tantawy opposed women as Imams in mixed congregations during Friday prayers (Jumu'ah), saying when "A woman's body is private.
+Tantawi opposed women as Imams in mixed congregations during Friday prayers (Jumu'ah), saying when "A woman's body is private.
 When she leads men in prayer, in this case, it is not proper for them to look at the woman whose body is in front of them.
 Even if they see it in their daily life, it should not be in situations of worship, where the main point is humility and modesty."
-He also called Haidar Haidar's book, Feast for Seaweed, blasphemous.
+He also called Haidar Haidar's book, A Feast for the Seaweeds, blasphemous.
 In 2001 he issued a fatwa banning women from acting as surrogate mothers or from receiving frozen sperm from dead husbands.

 Pope Benedict XVI Islam controversy

 In response to the Pope Benedict XVI Islam controversy, he stated "We have no objection if the Pope holds another speech and declares publicly that what the Byzantine emperor had said was wrong.
 At the same time, the Pope has to apologize frankly and justify what he said".